wongjiahau/Pineapple/specification/Functions.md

 Note that the `??` operator means the function is unimplemented yet.

 ## How to call a function?
 Just like how you will do it in Haskell.
-No need brackets, only space.
+No need brackets, only **space**.
 Suppose we have this function `plus`.
 ```java
 @function